Incorporate these habits into your routine and see how your results at the gym increase

 You need a good training plan, designed according to your goals, lifestyle and physiology.

-Take training seriously to get results seriously.
+Take training seriously to see real results.

-3# Feeding (effective)
+3# Power (effective)

 What does this mean?